 To get the most out of your visit to Harry Potter World, stay onsite at one of the Florida hotels at the Universal Orlando Resort.

-There are seven Universal Orlando Resort Hotels, The Portofino Bay Hotel, Hard Rock Hotel, Lowe’s Royal Pacific Resort, Lowe’s Sapphire Falls, Aventura Hotel, Universal’s Cabana Bay Beach Resort, and the new ‘budget’ option, Surfside Inn and Suites (and in Spring 2020 the sister to Surfside, the Dockside Inn and Suites).
+There are eight Universal Orlando Resort Hotels: The Portofino Bay Hotel, Hard Rock Hotel, Lowe’s Royal Pacific Resort, Lowe’s Sapphire Falls, Aventura Hotel, Universal’s Cabana Bay Beach Resort, Surfside Inn and Suites, and Dockside Inn and Suites.
 Here are a few reasons it pays to stay on property.

 Early Admission.
 Of all the Wizarding World of Harry Potter tips, this is the most important.
 Universal Studios Parks and Resorts guests are eligible to enter Universal Studios (and Diagon Alley) or Islands of Adventure (and Hogsmeade) an hour earlier than anyone else on select days.